AlexLaforge/Native-adblock-detector/README.md

 - Popups are fundamentally evil for user experience.
 Plus Google punishes SEO of websites with popups.
 This detector allows visitors to read content and scroll pages for X number of pixels.
 X is set by website owner.
 This teaser approach reduces bounce rate by 2X and increase conversion rate by 2X, without hurting site's SEO.

-Long answer can be found here:
+**Long answer can be found here:**
 - https://medium.com/@getdrizzle/adblock-detection-technical-and-ux-considerations-12731873c0df#.uuxv21b0f
 - https://medium.com/@getdrizzle/big-shifts-in-online-content-monetization-bdebd920bf4b#.ecw88igpq

 ##Is it for you?
 Good framework to decide is to ask yourself questions:
-"Will I pay for content on my website?"
+*"Will I pay for content on my website?"
-"Can I find content similar to mine somewhere else and it's free?".
+"Can I find content similar to mine somewhere else and it's free?"*
 If answer is No/Yes, then you should not use this detector.
+If answer is Maybe/Maybe or Yes/Not really - then you should use this detector or even install paywall/membership.
+We plan to open-source paywall/membership product as well, stay tuned.

 ##How to install